 Place Bell Flare in Box and Cover in Packing Peanutes

 Place the wrapped bell flare on top of the body of the horn.

 3″ of clearance between the bell flare and the top of the box is needed.

 Fill the box with packing peanuts.
-Gently push down the peanuts, especially in the corners (as shown in the picture to the left), to fill every empty space.
+Gently push down the peanuts, especially in the corners (as shown in the picture above), to fill every empty space.